Welcome to The Junction!

 Wednesday’s 6:30 – 8:30PM

-This is our session for years 6, 7’s and 8’s.
+This session is for young people in year 6, 7 and 8.
 We run activities like sumo suits, disco’s, cooking, art, football, competitions, face painting, jewellery making and loads more!
 This term we are talking about friendships and how to respect each other and ourselves.
 The youth workers that work on a Wednesday are usually: James, Alex, and Chloe but this can change from time to time.

 Thursday’s 6:30 – 9PM